-Actual revenues were more than the budgeted amounts due to increased investment earnings, increased ABC Store distributions, and because the Town collected more ad valorem and sales taxes than anticipated.
+Actual revenues were less than the budgeted amounts for Sales Tax and Buncombe County Fire tax due to decreases in sales tax revenue as a result of the Coronavirus pandemic.
+However, ABC Store distributions, and Utility Tax Revenue were higher than anticipated.
 Expenditures were also held in check to comply with budgetary requirements.

 Proprietary Funds.
 The Town of Weaverville's proprietary fund provides the same type of information found in the government-wide statements but in more detail.
-Unrestricted net position of the Water and Sewer Fund at the end of the fiscal year amounted to \$2,954,545.
-The total change in net position for the Water and Sewer Fund was an increase of \$498,615.
-The change in net position in the Water and Sewer Fund is primarily a result of the Town's increased customer base, increased System Development Fees on new construction, and continued replacement of manual-read water meters with automated water meters.
+Unrestricted net position of the Water and Sewer Fund at the end of the fiscal year amounted to \$2,680,368.
+The total change in net position for the Water and Sewer Fund was an increase of \$337,177.
+The change in net position in the Water and Sewer Fund is primarily a result of the Town's growing customer base, higher water rates, increased System Development Fees on new construction, and continued replacement of manual-read water meters with automated water meters.